sourcegraph/handbook/content/talent/hiring/evaluating_values.md

 - Your stuctured interview questions can be found in your Greenhouse scorecard
 - Your goal is to assess whether or not the candidate aligns with our values only.
 This is **not a skills assessment** for the role.
 - Please make sure the interview is recorded by pressing "Record with Brighthire."
 (Recording an interview is not required but we encourage it.
 To learn more about why we record our interviews and why it helps provide a fair, inclusive, and enjoyable interview experience, [click here](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire).
 - Be sure to ask "drill down questions" and continue to ask more specific open ended "tell me..." questions to dig deeper and fully understand the candidate's response before moving forward to the next question.
+Some examples of "drill down questions" include:
+  -  "Tell us why you made that decision"
+  -  "Tell us what you would have done differently"
+  -  "Tell us how you implemented that feedback moving forward"

 **Part 3**: Answer candidate questions, sell, and end on a positive note!